 How John can make this a "teaching moment":

-I will save your Master File as unflattened 16bit TIFF - - You can open it in Photoshop and see, layer by layer, what has been done to your image to optimize it.
+I'll save your Master File as unflattened 16bit TIFF or PSD - - You can open it in Photoshop and see, layer by layer, what has been done to your image to optimize it.
 I'll work on your image from your instructions, and make suggestions as the process unfolds.

 This is definitely an "artist/craftsman" relationship, and communication is key.
 First., you upload the image to me, we'll discuss your image and what you'd like to do with it, I'll make recommendations, then I get to work.
 When I have something that i like , I'll email you a JPG, and we can discuss until your Master File is completed.